NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The Consolidated Financial Statements are presented in millions of Euros, except Earnings per share in Euros.
+The Consolidated Financial Statements are presented in millions of Euros, except as otherwise stated.
 Certain reclassifications may have been made to prior year amounts to conform to the current year presentation.

 2.7 Judgments in applying accounting policies and key sources of estimation uncertainty

 The preparation of the Group’s consolidated financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 These judgments, estimates and assumptions are based on management’s best knowledge of the relevant facts and circumstances, giving consideration to previous experience.
 However, actual results may differ from the amounts included in the Consolidated Financial Statements.
 Key sources of estimation uncertainty that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year include the items presented below.
-The Group reviewed its significant assumptions and estimates in light of the uncertainty associated with the COVID-19 pandemic and its potential impact on its business and its financials, detailed in NOTE 4 - Operating segments, NOTE 16 - Property, plant and equipment, NOTE 20 - Borrowings, NOTE 22 - Financial risk management, NOTE 24 - Provisions, and NOTE 27 - Covid-19-related government assistance.
-However, there remains considerable uncertainty with respect to the duration of the crisis and its potential impact on the overall economy and our business, and there can be no guarantee that our assumptions will materialize or that actual results will not differ materially from estimates.
+The Group continuously reviews its significant assumptions and estimates in light of the uncertainty associated with the COVID-19 pandemic and its potential direct and indirect impact on its business and its financial statements, detailed in NOTE 4 - Operating Segment Information, NOTE 15 - Property, Plant and Equipment, NOTE 19 - Borrowings, NOTE 21 - Financial Risk Management, NOTE 23 - Provisions and NOTE 26 - COVID-19-related Government assistance.
+However, there remains significant uncertainty with respect to the duration of the crisis and its potential impact on the overall economy and our business, and there can be no guarantee that our assumptions will materialize or that actual results will not differ materially from estimates.

 Impairment tests for goodwill, intangible assets and property, plant and equipment